 (A) Fisheries statistics: official landings statistics curated by the GCMP covering the Gulf of California, Pacific, Gulf of Mexico and Caribbean coastlines.

 (B) Collaborative fisheries monitoring: artisanal fishers use GPS trackers to monitor each fishing trip and record catch data associated to each trip.

 (C) Biological monitoring: targeted monitoring and sampling efforts aimed at generating species-specific data.

 (A) Impacts and effectiveness of marine reserves and MPAs.

 (B) Impact of climate change and valuation of ecosystem services.

 (C) Ecosystem-wide fisheries assessments.

-(A) dataMares: launched in 2014 as an open access data platform to encourage transparency and data sharing.
-It allows interaction with data and helps science reach other scientists, resource users, students, and politicians.
+(A) dataMares: Created in 2014, promotes transparency and free access to data.
+It encourages interaction with data and helps science to reach other researchers, natural resource users, and decision makers.

-(B) Natural Numbers: Short films combining video, motion graphics and photography to illustrate the market-value of Mexico’s natural capital in less than three minutes.
+(B) Natural Numbers: Short films that combine video, animations, and photography to illustrate the economic value of Mexico’s natural capital in less than three minutes.

-(C) Mares Mexicanos: this initiative showcases conservation success stories throughout Mexico through video and photography.
+(C) Mares Mexicanos: Communicate success stories in conservation in Mexico through video and photography.